Alexa Collins Sizzles In Blue Lingerie: ‘At-Home Attire’

 In the caption, she tagged PrettyLittleThing for the sexy set.

-Judging the amount of flame and heart emoji left in the comments section, many of her fans were delighted with the snapshot.
+Judging by the amount of flame and heart emoji left in the comments section, many of her fans were delighted with the snapshot.

 “You are so beautiful and your body is a dream,” gushed one Instagram user.